Foundation Diet and Health

 Effects on health

-Rusks are a popular snack for young children during weaning from breast milk (supplementary feeding) and beyond.
-They can also be easily made into puree by adding warm water, which can be supplemented with fruit or vegetables.
-A Chinese study investigated whether the consumption of fortified rusks could reduce iron deficiency and anemia in young children (6 to 13 months) and came to a positive conclusion.
+Rusk is a popular snack for young children during weaning from breast milk (supplementary feeding) and beyond.
+It can also be easily made into puree by adding warm water, which can be supplemented with fruit or vegetables.
+A Chinese study investigated whether the consumption of fortified rusks could reduce iron deficiency and anemia in young children (6 to 13 months) and came to a positive result.
 However, this was a rusk specially produced for the study.
 The results cannot therefore be transferred to "normal" rusks.
 3

 Is it possible to lose weight with rusks?
 Rusks have 381 kcal per 100 g.
 1 The majority of the calories come from carbohydrates.
 A piece of rusk (approx. 10 g) contains 38 kcal.
 Vegetables and fruit are healthier alternatives that help you lose weight.
 A large carrot has about the same number of calories (100 g = 41 kcal) but keeps you full for longer than a single rusk.
 You can find more information on the topic of weight loss in our article " Lose weight healthily and permanently ".